harryfrescoQA/ToDoListProject/README.md

 The webpage is then shown.
 This is where you can select the entities and then perform CRUD operations.

+To quit, in the command-line press Ctrl C

 ## Running in IDE